Jbleezy/BO1-Reimagined/README.md

 * Meat Powerup
 * Der Riese: all teleporters linked
 * Der Riese: powerdown spawns from the start of each match
-* Der Riese: powerdown and dogs spawn from each teleporter use
+* Der Riese: powerdown and full health dogs spawn from every teleporter use
 * Kino Der Toten: teleporter is already linked to the mainframe
 * Five: all 6 barriers in the start room are enabled
 * Five: Pack-a-Punch door is now a 1500 point buyable door